 All syllabi should include:

-- Teaching assistant name and contact information
+- Instructor and Student Facilitator name and contact information (including office hours)

 - Meeting time and location

-- Description of course (use College Catalog or COR website description)
+- Description of course (use College Catalog)

-- Course goals and objectives
+- Course goals and objectives or Learning Outcomes

 - Course requirements